Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We continue south to Queenstown, where Ben Lomond and the ‘Remarkables’ mountain range tower above Lake Wakatipu.
 We stay for three nights.
-Today, we will have an afternoon orientation walk to include a lakeside walk and the memorial gardens, plus the opportunity for a leg-stretch up Queenstown Hill for a birds-eye view.
+On route, we will visit Arrowtown, a pretty gold rush village with a 'wild west' feel to it.
+We will enjoy a walk around the river before exploring the town and having lunch.
+Once we arrive in Queenstown, we will have an afternoon orientation walk to include a lakeside walk and the memorial gardens.
 Dinner for our first evening in Queenstown is spent high above the town after taking the gondola up to Bolos Park to the ‘Skyline’ restaurant.

 Please note that if you choose to take the option of hiking the Milford Track (see the information below for the Milford Track option, days 1-5), you leave the main group to start your adventure tomorrow.
-PLEASE NOTE THAT THIS IS ABOVE THE ADVERTISED GRADE FOR THIS HOLIDAY AND IS MORE INLINE WITH OUR GRADE 6 CATEGORY.
+A high level of stamina and fitness is required as this walk is above the advertised walking grade for this holiday and is a

-Milford Track option day 1: You’ll be picked up at our Queenstown hotel, and drive in the ‘Real Journeys’ tour bus from Queenstown to a wharf on Lake Te Anau, where You’ll take an afternoon scenic cruise to the start of the famous Milford Track long distance trail.
+Milford Track option day 1: You’ll be picked up at our Queenstown hotel and transfer to a wharf on Lake Te Anau.
+You’ll take an afternoon scenic cruise to the start of the famous Milford Track long distance trail.
 A short walk of just 1 mile brings you to Glade House for an overnight stay.
 The local guides will show you some interesting flora and fauna along the way.

 You will be ready to have a free day to yourself!
 Queenstown is the outdoor activity and sightseeing capital of NZ and your options include a lake trip on the SS Earnslaw steam ship (built 1912), an exhilarating jet boat ride, a self-guided local walk, or simply a lie-in followed by a relaxing ‘day out’ – perhaps enjoying a lunch in the many eateries in this lovely town.